eser/eser.live/README.md

 ## Acknowledgement, Goals and Philosophy

-This project is a fork of [Deno SaaSKit](https://github.com/denoland/saaskit), we would like to thank the contributors and maintainers of the original project.
+This codebase is a fork of [Deno SaaSKit](https://github.com/denoland/saaskit), we would like to thank the contributors and maintainers of the original project.

-This project maintains the same philosophy and goals of the original project, but with some modifications to fit the needs of the eser.live and the community around us.
+Our project maintains the same philosophy and goals of the original project, but with some modifications to fit the needs of the eser.live and the community around us.

 For the user, the website should be fast, secure and have a design with clear